tianon/cgroupfs-mount/README.md

 Release >= 16.04:

-	Do not install this package.
-Ubuntu 16.04 uses systemd and does not need this package.
+	Do NOT install this package.
+Ubuntu 16.04 uses systemd and does NOT need this package.

-For RedHat-family non-systemd linuxes:
+For RedHat-family non-systemd:

 Release = 6.x: